 Thin-Film | 60 | 7 – 10 |

-Developing Water Flow Visualizations
+Creating Water Flow Visualizations Using Arduino

 Water flow visualizations use sensors to track and display water movement artistically.
 With flow sensors and Arduino, these installations can capture data on water speed and volume, translating it into LED displays, screen visuals, or projections that turn water dynamics into art.